SoCadiou/Beyond_secretome__INTERVAL_CHRIS_pqtl/Epitope_definition/README.md

 mapped_LB_gp_ann_va_ann_bl_ann_collapsed_hf_ann_epitope_symbol_matching.tsv
 ```

-Contains regional summaries, including the number and proportion of epitope-positive COJO signals and the variants and genes implicated by VEP.
+Contains the input regional associations file, with additional epitope annotation, including the number and proportion of epitope-positive COJO signals per regional association and the variants and genes implicated by VEP.

 ## Running the script